-(a) Submission-The Mayor shall prepare and submit to the Board of Aldermen a five-year Capital Improvement Program at least six months prior to receipt of the next fiscal year's operating budget.

-(b) Contents-The Capital Improvement Program shall include: (1) a clear summary of its contents; (2) a list of all capital improvements proposed to be undertaken during the next five fiscal years with supporting data; (3) cost estimates, method of financing, and recommended time schedules and (4) the estimated annual cost of operating and maintaining the facilities included.
-The above information shall be revised and extended each year.

-(c) Public Hearing-The Board of Aldermen shall publish in one or more newspapers of general circulation in the City the general summary of the Capital Improvement Program and a notice stating: (1) the times and places where copies of the Capital Improvement Program are available for inspection by the public, and (2) the date, time, and place, not less than two weeks after such publication, when a public hearing on said program will be held by the Board of Aldermen.

-(d) Adoption-After the public hearing, concurrently with the passage of the next fiscal year's budget, the Board of Aldermen shall by resolution adopt the Capital Improvement Program with or without amendment.
-(Referendum of 11-4-75)
+- (a) Submission-The mayor shall prepare and submit to the city council a 5-year capital improvement program at least 6 months prior to receipt of the next fiscal year's operating budget. - (b) Contents-The capital improvement program shall include: (i) a clear summary of its contents; (ii) a list of all capital improvements proposed to be undertaken during the next 5 fiscal years with supporting data; (iii) cost estimates, method of financing and recommended time schedules; and (iv) the estimated annual cost of operating and maintaining the facilities included.
+The above information shall be revised and extended each year. - (c) Public Hearing-The city council shall publish in 1 or more newspapers of general circulation in the city the general summary of the capital improvement program and a notice stating: (i) the times and places where copies of the capital improvement program are available for inspection by the public; and (ii) the date, time and place, not less than 2 weeks after the publication, when a public hearing on the program will be held by the city council. - (d) Adoption-After the public hearing, concurrently with the passage of the next fiscal year's budget, the city council shall by resolution adopt the capital improvement program with or without amendments.
+(Referendum of 11-04-75.)